 Copyright protection applies to a much broader spectrum of creative works.
 Rather than focusing on how consumers perceive marketing messages, the law of copyright is intended to protect the rights of those who contribute to the arts.
 Copyright laws protect works such as music, drawings, movies, architecture, sculpture, and literary works.
 These laws grant the owners of the copyright—usually the author—the exclusive right to do things such as make copies or distribute the work in question.

-To explore more of the difference between copyrights and trademarks, such as the duration of protection and other matters, consult the McKinney business lawyers at Lucé Evans Law by calling 972-632-1300.
+To explore more of the difference between copyrights and trademarks, such as the duration of protection and other matters, contact the McKinney business lawyers at Lucé Evans Law online or by calling (972) 632-1300.